 “Sure, that only works or some people – not me.”

 Many of you may be thinking similar things, and I completely understand that way of thinking.
 I was there myself and know that it seems like an unattainable goal.
 That is why you are reading this right now – to find out how to make this dream a reality.

 Debt is NOT a Good Thing.

-The reason you need to eliminate your debt is that it truly is holding you back.
+The reason you need to eliminate your debt is that it genuinely is holding you back.
 How can you move forward financially with debt in your way?
 If you found that you needed to buy a new car, you would find a way, correct?
 For most, that would probably mean an additional monthly payment – but you would do it because you needed to.
 You need to look at debt the same way:

 “Getting out of debt is not a desire – it is a need.”

 I remember in 2009 when my husband and I thought there was no way we could get out of debt.
 It was an impossible dream.
 At that time, I was not working at that time, and so we had one income and two young children to feed.
 I initially thought that there was no way at all that we could do this.
 It was just not possible.